lghartmann/GO-rss-scraper/readme.md

 This project is a small RSS feed scraper for blog posts.

 This project WILL be refactored for a cleaner and more organized code structure.

+The only environment variables you'll need are `PORT` and `DB_URL`.
+DB_URL should be your database URI connection and PORT your serve port.